Shelby girl drives, chips, putts her way to Augusta National

 Her pre-shot routine is on point.
 After a warmup swing, she takes a deep breath.
 Then, she grips it and rips it.

-“I want to be a golf coach when I growing up because I like helping people,” she said.
+“I want to be a golf coach when I growing up because I like helping people,” she says.

 “I feel real good about her chances,” Wallace said.
 “And whether she wins, that’s not the point right now she’s going to have the experience of a lifetime to be able to go to Augusta National.”

-But it turns out Minlin didn’t get to this point alone.
+But it turns out Minlin didn’t get to this point on her own.
 She shares her passion for the game with her sister.
 They may not be golf’s equivalent to Venus and Serena Williams, but they’re pretty good.

 “They’re mighty good,” says Wallace, who coaches them both.

 Older sister Minyan Ou is 12.
-Minlin followed her older sister’s lead; as you can tell from their huge collection of trophies, they are getting it done.
+Minlin followed her older sister’s lead and as you can tell from their huge collection of trophies, they are getting it done.

 “We compete against each other lots of times, but we do love each other,” Minyan stressed.

-As we said earlier, golf bromances and fist bumps have a long part of the game.
+As we said earlier, golf bromances and fist bumps have long been part of the game.
 But never underestimate something as special as sisterly love.

 “If they continue to pursue this sport, they’ll succeed,” Wallace said.